EZFoxOne/ProviderAlerts/README.md

      - Optional: set a custom interval for how often you should be alerted during consistent downtime
      - **NOTE**: registering an existing provider will update its settings
  - /deregister-provider -- remove a provider from alerts
+ - /list_providers -- view all of your registered providers